-Embracing the growing role of electromobility States can also introduce carbon taxes on fossil fuels.
-Yet according to the 2020 survey of the European Automobile Manufacturers Association on CO2-based motor vehicle taxes in the EU,33 their adoption is not fully embraced in the EU.
-Three Member States have chosen not to impose such a tax (Estonia, Lithuania, Poland), while many others also underutilize such a carbon pricing method.
+Embracing the growing role of electromobility States can also introduce carbon taxes on vehicles running with fossil fuels.
+Yet according to the 2020 survey of the European Automobile Manufacturers Association on CO2-based motor vehicle taxes in the EU,33 such taxes are far from being fully embraced across the EU.
+Three Member States have chosen not to impose such a tax (Estonia, Lithuania, Poland), while many others also underutilize this carbon pricing method.
 The study shows that taxes often only indirectly target CO2-emissions, and they frequently do not apply uniformly to privately-owned and company cars.